apollographql/apollo-server/docs/source/deployment/index.md

 ---
-title: Deploying your app
+title: Deployment Basics
-description: Deploying your new Apollo Server into the world
+description: Deploying your new Apollo Server to the world
 ---

 Deploying your Apollo Server is super easy with a lot of modern tools.
 Though you may need to customize it to your infrastructure, there are some tools to make it reliable and secure.